fy0/easydb-fy/readme.md

 # EasyDB [fy fork]

 ## Warning:
-This fork changed something simple but special,i am not sure the original author approve the way my program behave.
-So i changed setup info.
+Incompatible with orgin project.

 ## Content:

+### EasyDB

-A really simple **SQLite wrapper** that saves you from having to worry about creating tables or managing connections.
+A really simple **SQLite wrapper**.

-It can be used on existing SQLite database by simply passing in the database filename:
+It can be used on existing SQLite database:

 ```python
 from easydb import EasyDB